4138097 Bryan Rawlinson.

 Rutland County Golf Club.

-This year the event is being organised by Chris
+This year the event was organised by Chris

-Details can be found in the Golf section of the Events Page.
+Details of the runners and riders can be found in the Golf section of the Events Page.

 3134014 Walter David Terrell.